 From 2000 to 2004, stocks that the Street told you to sell rose 19% per annum on average.
 Meanwhile, the "buys" and "holds" rose just 7%.

 No. On the contrary, the analysts working on the Street are pretty bright guys -- but that doesn't necessarily work to your advantage.

-You see, just because a sell-side analyst believes a stock is a dud, that doesn't necessarily mean he's going to clue you in to this fact.
-Think back to that 2002 TV ad from Charles Schwab, where the pinstriped broker tells his analyst: "Let's put some lipstick on this pig!"
+You see, just because a sell-side analyst believes a stock is a dud, that doesn't necessarily mean he's going to clue you in.
+Think back to that 2002 TV ad where the pinstriped broker tells his analyst: "Let's put some lipstick on this pig!"
 That's how the game was played pre-millennium.
 Analysts might have had private reservations -- heck, they might have had a private case of the giggles -- about the prospects for a stock.
 But that certainly didn't mean they were going to rate it a "sell."

 Remember, these people have commissions to earn.
 And they don't make commissions by telling people who don't own a stock that they shouldn't own it.
 They make commissions by telling people who don't own a stock that they need to buy it right now.

 And of course, if their private belief that the company is doomed turns out to be right, there's plenty of time down the road to make a second commission by opining that the circumstances have now changed, and that it's time to sell that stock they told you to buy three months ago.

 But the desire to make sales and earn commissions is only half the story.
 The other reason that Wall Street analysts tend to make bad calls in public -- even when they're right in private -- is that they are (not to put too fine a point on it) a bunch of desk-bound, paycheck-driven bureaucrats.